https://www.youtube.com/watch?v=QMRQD9wYC4A&list=RDQMRQD9wYC4A

 Pollution Taxes

-One common approach to adjust for externalities is to tax those who create negative externalities.
+One common approach to adjust for externalities is to tax those who create negative externalities.- This is known as “making the polluter pay”.

 Examples of Environmental Taxes include some of the following